marijnh/Eloquent-JavaScript/06_object.md

 // → The white rabbit says 'Hurry'
 ```

-Since each function has its own `this` binding, whose value depends on the way it is called, you cannot refer to the `this` of the wrapping scope in a regular function defined with the `function` keyword.
+Since each function has its own `this` binding whose value depends on the way it is called, you cannot refer to the `this` of the wrapping scope in a regular function defined with the `function` keyword.

 {{index "this binding", "arrow function"}}